 The Crawling Chaos is the most trusted servant and protector of Fear Itself

 .
 The two are almost always found together.
-Harming one will bring swift violence at the hands of the other.
-Chaos does not speak often, and then only in faint whispers to its dark master.
+Chaos does not speak often, and then only in faint whispers.
 This is a blessing, for it is known that the Voice of Chaos brings madness and death to all mortal men that hear it.
 Better for this world that Chaos remain silent.